How To Register a Business Name in the UK: A Comprehensive Guide

 The statement of capital is a document that outlines the share responsibility of a limited company, including the number of shares of each type and their cumulative value.
 There is no upper limit of shares a company can possess, but it is important to carefully consider the distribution of shares to ensure a fair and balanced ownership structure of the company.

-Depending on the application method, the cost of registering a business name in the UK varies on the application method.
-Online company registration, for example, costs £50.
+Depending on the application method, the cost of registering a company name in the UK varies on the application method.
+Online company registration, for example, costs £ 50.
 You can pay the company formation fee by debit or credit card.

-Payment can be made online via the Companies House website or through an approved company formation service provider.
-Be sure to factor in these fees when planning your business registration process and budget accordingly.
+Payment can be made online via the Companies House website or through an approved formation service provider.
+Be sure to factor in these fees when planning your registration process and budget accordingly.

 Registering with Companies House